 Price adjusted to fit the 520m price category.

 Spearheads fit 440m the category, and have more aoe make them slightly better against units.
-Also have camera on projectile so can see on what are you shooting for.
+They also have cameras on their missiles that reveal their point of impact.

 9300HP 400dps 4s reload time 35r → 6000HP 300dps 33r 3s reload time